Page created on March 2, 2019. Last updated on April 13, 2022 at 11:44

 - Alcoholic liver disease

-- Drugs like paracetamol
+- Hepatotoxic drugs like paracetamol

 - Autoimmune hepatitis

-- Alpha1-antitrypsin deficiency
+- Alpha-1-antitrypsin deficiency

 - Wilsons disease

 Aflatoxin is a toxin produced by aspergillus fungi that can contaminate food.
-It can cause HCC without cirrhosis.
-Aflatoxin causes a very characteristic mutation in the p53 gene called a signature mutation.
-If this mutation is present in an HCC it’s certain that the etiology was aflatoxin.
+It can cause HCC without cirrhosis, and is mostly present in developing countries.

-Pathomechanism: It usually develops from a dysplastic nodule in a cirrhotic liver.
+HCC develops from a dysplastic nodule in a cirrhotic liver.
 This nodule is a precancerous lesion that can be visualized on ultrasound.

-Prognosis: HCC normally doesn’t produce significant symptoms until it’s already at an advanced stage.
+HCC doesn’t produce significant symptoms until it’s already at an advanced stage.
 Any symptoms it would produce would be masked by the underlying cirrhosis.
 It’s also rarely possible to completely excise the tumor.
 This gives it a poor prognosis.